IEEEmadC/iPassenger/README.md

 # iPassenger

 Youtube Link 	: https://youtu.be/2qDvwSi9QaA

 Team Name	: Team Trek
 App File Name 	: iPassenger
-Description	: An sample application to live track buses by passengers in Sri Lanka.
+Description	: An application to live track buses by passengers in Sri Lanka.
 Licence		: GNU GPLv3
 County		: Sri Lanka

 Authors		: Harin Samaranayake, Angathan Nasarasa, Amanda Wijewickrama | https://github.com/harinsamaranayake

-*This is a sample application and maximum number of connections to the firebase-database should be 100.
+*This is a sample application.
+Maximum number of concurrent connections to the firebase-database is limited to 100.

-We are a team of undergraduates from Sri Lanka who envision to improve the standards of public transportation immensely, through reducing the wait time for both the public transportation mode and the passenger.
+We are a team of undergraduates from Sri Lanka who envision to improve the standards of public transportation within the country, through reducing the wait time for both the public transportation mode and the passenger.
 At the same time, we intend to make a contribution in reducing congestion in and around the main cities, saving many productive man hours spent on maneuvering through traffic.

 Buses are the main form of public transportation within the country.
 We have identified a common problem people face with regards to public transport.
 In urban areas due to lack of usage of public transportation congestion on roads has increased.
 Similarly in rural areas, the buses are few and far between.
 Providing a calculation of the estimated arrival time of a bus will be useful in reducing the time people spend  waiting at bus stations for a bus to arrive, especially the unpopular bus routes.
 It also ensures that the buses do not need to spend a lot of time at the bus station for the vehicle to fill up, which in turn would keep traffic moving in the bus lanes.